aimms/documentation/dataexchange/troubleshoot.rst

 DEX Troubleshooting
 ====================

-Here you will find explanations and tips on how errors and warnings that may occour.
+Here you will find explanations and tips on how errors and warnings that may occur.

 Errors and Warnings
 ---------------------